tsackton/taelgarverse/docs/cosmology/spiritual-realms/divine-realms.md

 The [Embodied Gods](<../../gods-and-religions/gods/embodied-gods/embodied-gods.md>), as even a cursory knowledge of theology reveals, must have some extraplanar locus of their power, independent from the [Divine Presence](<../../gods-and-religions/gods/high-gods/divine-presence.md>).
 All have heard the stories of [dwarves](<../../creatures/species/dwarves.md>) traveling to the divine locus of the [Bahrazel](<../../gods-and-religions/gods/embodied-gods/bahrazel/bahrazel.md>), which they call the [Heart of the Mountain](<heart-of-the-mountain.md>); or the tales of the strange powers of ancestral memory the [halflings](<../../creatures/species/halflings.md>) possess from being able to access the divine locus of the [First Ones](<../../gods-and-religions/gods/embodied-gods/first-ones/first-ones.md>).
 These extraplanar places, the homes of the [Embodied Gods](<../../gods-and-religions/gods/embodied-gods/embodied-gods.md>), are referred to as the Divine Realms in the [Standard Multiversal Model](<../planar-concepts/standard-multiversal-model.md>).

-The nature of the [Incorporeal Gods](<../../gods-and-religions/gods/incorporeal-gods/incorporeal-gods.md>), however, has long been a puzzle and matter of contention about theologians and philosophers.
-The current theological consensus, at least among scholars of the [Eight Divines](<../../gods-and-religions/religions/mos-numena/mos-numena.md>), suggests that [Incorporeal Gods](<../../gods-and-religions/gods/incorporeal-gods/incorporeal-gods.md>) are best though of as manifestations of the [Divine Presence](<../../gods-and-religions/gods/high-gods/divine-presence.md>) itself, with memory and an independent mind and power, but located within the nexus of the [Plane of Creation](<../plane-of-creation.md>) itself.
+The nature of the [Incorporeal Gods](<../../gods-and-religions/gods/incorporeal-gods/incorporeal-gods.md>), however, has long been a puzzle and matter of contention among theologians and philosophers.
+The current theological consensus, at least among scholars of the [Eight Divines](<../../gods-and-religions/religions/mos-numena/mos-numena.md>), suggests that [Incorporeal Gods](<../../gods-and-religions/gods/incorporeal-gods/incorporeal-gods.md>) are best thought of as manifestations of the [Divine Presence](<../../gods-and-religions/gods/high-gods/divine-presence.md>) itself, with memory and an independent mind and power, but located within the nexus of the [Plane of Creation](<../plane-of-creation.md>) itself.
 Indeed, the famous first stanza of the ancient [Mos Numenan](<../../gods-and-religions/religions/mos-numena/mos-numena.md>) lyrical poem, "[Blossom of the Eightfold Light](<../../things/books/blossom-of-the-eightfold-light.md>)," hints at the connected nature of the Divine Realm with the Plane of Creation:

 *Not sundered, nor a realm apart, but rising,*
 *Rooted in light, yet swayed by unseen currents,*